tkubica12/azurestack-lab/README.md

   - Latest Kubernetes
   - Azure Monitor, Update and Configuration Management extension for Windows and Linux
   - Azure Monitor Dependency Agent extension for Windows and Linux
-  - For Day 3 download SQL images (SQL Standard 2017 on Windows)
+  - SQL images (SQL Standard 2017 on Windows)
-  - For Day 3 deploy additional components:
-    - CheckPoint and Fortigate
-    - F5
+  - Networking appliances - lab is design for Fortinet (download image item + template item)
-- Each participant to have access to Azure shared subscription in one Resource Group (participantname-rg) on Contributor level
+- Each participant to have access to **Azure** shared subscription in one Resource Group (participantname-rg) on Contributor level (or his own subscription)
-- Unrestricted Internet access for each participant
+- Unrestricted Internet access for each participant (no blocking of SSH or RDP)
 - Install tools on participant notebook:
   - Azure CLI [download](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
   - Visual Studio Code [download](https://code.visualstudio.com/download)